-While most organizational psychologists (those who complete the doctoral program) do not seek formal licensure, almost every clinical student does seek formal licensure.
+While most organizational psychologists (those who complete the doctoral program) do not seek formal licensure, almost every clinical student located in California does seek formal licensure.
 Why?
 Because the practice of psychotherapy is regulated by the State of California and most other states.
-This distinction is important because the decision to seek graduate education in clinical psychology is only the first step in the process to be licensed.
+This distinction is important because the decision by an American citizen to seek graduate education in clinical psychology is only the first step in the process to be licensed.
+For PSP students living in other countries the regulations regarding requirements to provide clinical services (or even be called a "psychologist" or "doctor") vary widely.
+PSP endeavors to provide accurate and up-to-date information regarding licensing requirements in countries being served by the school, but strongly recommend that PSP students conduct extensive research themselves about the regulations and restrictions that influence (and even determine) their own clinical practices.
+In some instances, it would even be appropriate to seek the assistance of a lawyer in their own country who is knowledgeable about human service regulations.

 Masters-level psychotherapists work with individuals, couples and families.
-Their State of California licensing examinations tend to focus on family systems theories - those psychotherapeutic methodologies that frame the presenting problem in a larger, family context.
-Yet, in their actual, day-to-day practice, many Marriage and Family Therapists work as individual-oriented therapists.
+The licensing examinations in the State of California tend to focus on family systems theories - those psychotherapeutic methodologies that frame the presenting problem in a larger, family context.
+Yet, in their actual, day-to-day practice, many Marriage and Family Therapists in California work as individual-oriented therapists.

 It often depends on what one enjoys.

 Doctoral-level psychotherapists work with individuals, couples and families as well, though they tend to focus more on individuals.
-With a doctoral degree in clinical psychology, one can become a Statelicensed Psychologist.
-In addition to their work as psychotherapists, a Psychologist is trained to administer psychological evaluative instruments, such as the Weschler Adult Intelligence Scale, the Minnesota Multiphasic Personality Inventory, the Millon Multiaxial Clinical Inventory, the Thematic Apperception Test, the Rorschach Inblot Test, and others.
+With a doctoral degree in clinical psychology, one can become a licensed Psychologist in the State of California.
+In addition to their work as psychotherapists, a Psychologist is trained to administer psychological evaluative instruments, such as the Weschler Adult Intelligence Scale, the Minnesota Multiphasic Personality Inventory, the Millon Multiaxial Clinical Inventory, the Thematic Apperception Test, the Rorschach Inkblot Test, and others.
 Note that one can achieve the Psy.D. and license with the Board of Behavioral Sciences as a Marriage and Family Therapist.
 Many people with the Psy.D. dual license operate as a Psychologist and as a Marriage and Family Therapist.